D-Pagey/100-days-of-code/log.md

 **Thoughts:** I learnt the basics of SASS this weekend.
 I implemented my new knowledge to convert my CSS media queries in to SCSS media queries.
 It looks a bit chaotic but it works, will likely have to refactor this again at some point with best practices.

+This weekend has been tough on coding.
+It's been a while since I've had to learn something from scratch (SCSS), and lost a bit of confidence.
+I think I try to do everything too quickly and don't allow myself time to wrap my head around something.
+However, by coding on my projects, I remembered that I just need to keep hacking my way through slowly but surely.

 **Link to work:** [GitHub - Tribute](https://github.com/D-Pagey/tribute)